raoul2000/yii2-workflow/guide/about-workflows.md

 For even more control, each event from the above list is splitted its *before* and *after* variation.
 When working with events, it is important to understand when each one is fired so to choose the appropriate one to perform a task.
-In the previous example we have declared an *event handler* in charge of sending a mail to the corrector people, when the post changes from status 'draft' to 'correction'.
+In the previous example we have declared an *event handler* in charge of sending a mail to the corrector people, when the post changes from status *draft* to *correction*.
 That's already something, but it doesn't completely satisfies our requirement which was :

 > [...] sending an email to all correctors, as soon as a new post is requesting correction.

-If we take a look to our workflow, we can see that there are 2 ways to reach the status 'correction' : one coming from 'draft' the other coming from 'ready'... and this one is not taken into account by the current event handler installed the the Post model.
+If we take a look to our workflow, we can see that there are 2 ways to reach the status *correction* : one coming from *draft* the other coming from *ready*... and this one is not taken into account by the current event handler installed the the Post model.

-We could of course handle both transitions, but what if tomorrow, a new transition to 'correction' is added ?
-To be sure to still notify correctors, the proper solution would be to handle the 'enter to status' event.
+We could of course handle both transitions, but what if tomorrow, a new transition to *correction* is added ?
+To be sure to still notify correctors, the proper solution would be to handle the *enter to status* event.

 The event registration now becomes :